 I am the issuer of a CAT1 token.
 What should I do?

-Follow this document, which will guide you through the process of reissuing your token as a CAT2.
+Follow the Snapshot Generation guide, which will guide you through the process of reissuing your token as a CAT2.

 I upgraded to 1.5, but I don't see any of my tokens yet.
 Did I do something wrong?